netlight-johannadagfalk/goclimate/README.md

 Follow linter config (open a PR with rule changes if you disagree) and write tests according to [Better Specs](http://www.betterspecs.org).

-For react files this project uses Prettier for stylistic rules and ESlint for code quality rules.
+For React files this project uses Prettier for stylistic rules and ESlint for code quality rules.
 To avoid conflicts, ESlint runs Prettier as an ESlint rule.

 Eslint and prettier runs with a script, but we recommend to additionally make use of code editor extensions and enable format on save according to Prettier.